hyperledger/fabric/docs/source/peers/peers.md

 ledger.
 Ledger-query interactions involve a simple three-step dialogue between an application and a peer; ledger-update interactions are a little more involved, and require two extra steps.
-We've simplified these steps a little to help you get started with Fabric, but don't worry --- what's most important to understand is the difference in application-peer interactions for ledger-query compared to ledger-update transaction styles.
+We've simplified these steps a little to help you get started with Fabric, but don't worry&mdash;what's most important to understand is the difference in application-peer interactions for ledger-query compared to ledger-update transaction styles.

+**Attention**: Hyperledger Fabric v2.4 introduces the optional Fabric Gateway
+and Gateway peer, which simplify client application development by managing transaction proposal and endorsement for the client.
+To get started, read the [Fabric Gateway](../gateway.html) discussion about the Gateway process and simplified SDKs.
+The legacy relationship between applications and peers remains unchanged, as discussed below.

 Applications always connect to peers when they need to access ledgers and chaincodes.
 The Fabric Software Development Kit (SDK) makes this